sweet-research-group/sweet-research-group.github.io/blog/index.md

 **Example Responsibilities and Tasks**
--	Work on developing virtual reality (VR) applications or Work on circuit, PCB design and test for customized wearable electronics.
+-	Work on developing virtual reality (VR) applications
+- Work on circuit, PCB design and test for customized wearable electronics.
 -	Work on sensor data processing, analysis, and multimodal modeling, embedded machine learning/deep learning.
 -	Participate in participant recruitment and data collection; may need to travel, short trips to the local hospital very close to Lehigh campus for experiment and data collection.
 -	Work on preparation of manuscripts for publication and conference presentations.
--	Work in a cross-disciplinary research team, including pre-health/pre-med, engineering undergraduate and graduate students at Lehigh University and physical therapists from the local hospital.
+-	Work in a cross-disciplinary research team, including pre-health/pre-med, engineering undergraduate and graduate students at Lehigh University and physical/occupational therapists from the local hospital.

 **Qualifications**